-Encourage each student to follow the above format to create his/her own dog tag.
-Explain that the United States Armed Forces is currently developing and testing a new tag which will hold 80% of a soldiers medical and dental records on a mircochip known by several names (i.e., The Individually Carried Record, Meditag, The Tactical Medical Coordination System, and, Personal Information Carriers known as PIC).
+The United States Armed Forces are currently developing and testing a new tag that will hold 80% of a soldier's medical and dental records on a microchip known by several names (i.e., The Individually Carried Record; Meditag; The Tactical Medical Coordination System; and Personal Information Carriers known as PIC).
 It is not intended to replace the present tag, but rather to augment it as part of the "paperless battlefield" concept.

 The yellow TacMedCS being tested by the Marines uses radio frequency technology.